laurentran/500-Startups-Workshop/Deploy Highly-Available Linux VMs using Azure Resource Manager.md

-# Microsoft Azure: 500 Startups Workshop
+# 500 Startups Workshop: Microsoft Azure
-## Deploy Highly-Available Linux VMs using Azure Resource Manager

 [Azure Resource Manager (ARM)](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview) allows you to quickly and easily deploy Azure services through templates.
 Using ARM templates, you can deploy, manage, and monitor your resources as a group.
 They enable you to manage your infrastructure through declarative JSON templates, rather than scripts.

+## Deploy Highly-Available Linux VMs using Azure Resource Manager

 To quickly deploy a highly-available set of Virtual Machines (VMs), follow the steps below.

-1. Log into your Azure portal at [portal.azure.com](portal.azure.com) using the Microsoft Account email that you used to register for BizSpark.
+1. Log into your Azure portal at [portal.azure.com](http://portal.azure.com) using the Microsoft Account email that you used to register for BizSpark.

 2. To create 2 Ubuntu VMs behind a load balancer using an ARM template, go to [Linux VMs Availability Set](https://github.com/mschray/AzureVMCreate).
 This template configures your 2 VMs in an Availability Set, which is required for high-availability (no single point of failure).